shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

 When data comes in natural language, a data engineering process should transform it into a numerical form useful in Machine Learning.
 In most cases, some input values will be off (e.g., resulting from human error) or even missing.
 The same process should be able to identify and handle these cases.
 Furthermore, analysts need to perform exploratory analysis and various other consistency checks to gain a deep understanding of the data and ensure a level of quality that makes it fit for Machine Learning.

-Using Azure Databricks, we will prepare input datasets and analyze their content.
+Using Azure Databricks, we will prepare input datasets and analyse their content.
 We will also attempt to correlate the various datasets and clean their content.
 We will assess the resulting data quality using both statistical and Machine Learning-based approaches.

 The following diagram highlights the portion of the general architecture covered by this lab.